-Parishioners will be pleased to know that Mass takes place at 11am on the First Friday of each summer month, starting in April.
+Parishioners will be pleased to know that Mass takes place at 11am on the First Friday of each summer month.
 Please remember to wear stout shoes and share lifts where possible as parking is a little limited.

 Many parishioners of St Nicholas will have visited this church in previous years and been enchanted by its antiquity and setting.
 It is hoped that people from across our three parishes will find this beautiful old church.